This guide explains what the public register is, what details you need to give us, and how the public can access this information.

 - Data products

-More information about our services can be found on each link.
+There’s more information about our services on each link.

 Companies House Service (CHS) makes all of our public company data available free of charge.
 Company and officer information from CHS can also be found through search engines such as Google.